NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/interval.md

 <!--

-Before diving in to this example, I'm sure the first thing ya'll saw was the static on the right, this QR code will take you to a REPL/Playground whene you can play with the example if you want.
+Before diving in to this example, I'm sure the first thing ya'll saw was the static on the right this is a big QR Code, as it contains all the text on the slide and re-directs you to a REPL or Playground where you can play this example..

+If you'd like to play along, and your phone happens to not be a telescope, feel free to get closer to scan the QR code.

 Here, we define an interval which we use to represent a clock.